drv180000/NLP-Summary-Project/README.md

 # NLP Summary Project
-Goal of project is a summarization of given text
+Goal of project is a summarization of given text.
+Extracts text from a file and writes a summary to a new file.

 To use:
 call file in terminal using "python summarize.py filename.extension --model MODEL --max_length MAX_LENGTH --min_length MIN_LENGTH"